 Health Education helps students develop the knowledge, attitudes, and skills they need to avoid risky behavior and maintain and improve their health.
 Health instruction gives students opportunities to practice skills that result in health-promoting behaviors.
 The standards for health education are designed to help students become health literate, obtain, interpret, and understand basic health information and services, and use such information and services in ways that enhance health.
-All students must earn one half credit in Health Education.
+All students who entered grade 9 prior to the 2021-2022 school year are required to earn one half credit in Health Education for graduation.
+All students who enter grade 9 in the 2021-2022 school year and after are required to earn one credit in Health Education for graduation.

+HE-900-8■

-HE-900-8■ - Semester Health
+Health I